 - a.
 The car is on sturdy and adequate stand, and - b.
-The drive wheels are at least 10.2 cm (4 in) off the ground, or the driver wheels have been removed.
+The drive wheels are at least 10.2 cm (4 in) off the ground, or the drive wheels have been removed.

-ARTICLE 13: DRIVING RULES

-D13.1 Driving Under Power
+ARTICLE 13: DRIVING RULES D13.1 Driving Under Power

-- D13.1.1 Cars may only be driven under power (a) when running in an event, (b) on the practice track and (c) during brake test or (d) during any powered vehicle movement specified and authorized by the organizers. - D13.1.2 For all other movements cars must be pushed at a normal walking pace using a push bar (D12.2). - D13.1.3 Driving a vehicle outside of scheduled events or scheduled practice will result in a two hundred (200) point penalty for the first violation and disqualification for a second violation.
+- D13.1.1 Cars may only be driven under power (a) when running in an event, (b) on the practice track and (c) during brake test or (d) during any powered vehicle movement specified and authorized by the organizers. - D13.1.2 For all other movements cars must be pushed at a normal walking pace using a push bar (D12.2). - D13.1.3 Driving a vehicle outside of scheduled events or scheduled practice will result in a two hundred (200) point penalty for the first violation and disqualification for a second violation. - D13.1.4 Organizers reserve the right to disqualify a team registered for their competition in case of unsafe driving behavior, especially if the reputation of the competition, sponsors and other teams is compromised.